getporter/porter/docs/content/docker-images/client.md

 Breaking down the command, here's what it just did:

-* Mount the docker socket
+* Mount the Docker socket.
-* Mount a location from our local machine so that we can persist our bundle's files
+* Mount a location from our local machine so that we can persist our bundle's files.
-* Set the working directory to the bundle directory
+* Set the working directory to the bundle directory.
-* Run the `porter create` command
+* Run the `porter create` command.

 After this executes, you should be able to see the bundles files: